- Why TCI?

 This is hugely important and probably one of the first summer preparation tips you should take care of.
 First-year teachers tend to believe the best about their students and their behavior, which is great.
-But it’s also important to be realistic and set some high standards right from the beginning so students know that your classroom is a place of learning and not a class to just goof around in.
+But it’s also important to be realistic and set some high standards right from the beginning.
 An important bit of advice often given to first-year teachers is to start strict and loosen up as appropriate as the year goes on.
 You cannot raise the standards halfway through the year and expect your students to follow suit—you need to start with the highest expectations and require your students to meet them before you give them any leeway or freedom.
 Start by imagining different possible discipline problems in your classroom and come up with a plan to deal with them.
 Go through your protocol for handing bathroom passes, nurse visits, absences, make-up tests, homework policies, behavior documentation, and more.
 Having a plan for dealing with all of these things will help you avoid being caught off guard and will help you stay consistent in dealing with issues that arise.
 Be sure to cover classroom procedures and establish classroom rules, and make them all very clear at the start of the school year.
 Be sure to include consequences for breaking these rules as well.

 Create Your Organizational System